 Tried this recipe?

-Can I make the pudding ahead of time?
+Can I make sticky date pudding ahead of time?

 No fuss recipe, and absolutely delicious!